fastify/dependabot-merge-action-app/README.md

     - `GCP_PROJECT_ID`: The [project ID](https://support.google.com/googleapi/answer/7014113?hl=en) of your GCP Account
     - `GCP_CLOUDRUN_SERVICE_NAME`: The name of the cloud run service, you can select any name that you prefer
     - `GCP_CLOUDRUN_SERVICE_REGION`: The [region](https://cloud.google.com/compute/docs/regions-zones) in the GCP that you want to create the cloud run service
-    - `GCP_SA_KEY`: The key that you created for your service account with the permissions to deploy the app
+    - `GCP_SA_KEY`: The key that you created for your service account with the permissions to deploy the app.
+This is a JSON object and should be used as-is.
     - `API_ID`: The ID of the api to run the dependabot-merge-action-app
     - `PRIVATE_KEY`: The private key to run the dependabot-merge-action-app
 - After the steps above are configured, go to `Actions` in your GitHub repo and run the CD workflow that is created in the folder `.git/workflows/cd.yaml`.
 The file is already configured with the action to deploy the cloud run service using the secrets that were created.